Dors-Coding-School/ToDo-App-HTML-CSS-JS/README.md

 You'll only write in the `exercise.html` file.
 In case you need to see the solution, it is at `the_answer.html`.

+## Starter Code
+The HTML code consists of two primary components:

+1. Task Display List
+         - Container: A `<div>` element that groups the content related to task display.
+         - Unordered List: An `<ul>` element with the ID `tasks`, dedicated to displaying tasks.
+This list is dynamically manipulated using JavaScript to add, remove, or show tasks as needed.

+2. Task Input Form
+         - Container: Another `<div>` element that encapsulates the form elements.
+         - Form Element: A `<form>` tag, which is the foundation of the task input functionality.
+It is designed to be interacted with via JavaScript.
+                  - Task Input Field: An `<input>` element of the type text, identified by the ID `task`.
+It includes a placeholder attribute with the text "New Task", guiding users on where to enter new tasks.
+                  - Submit Button: An `<input>` element of the type submit, marked with the ID `submit`.
+This button is intended to trigger the addition of the new task.
+The actual submission logic is presumed to be handled by JavaScript.

 ## ✅ Specific Tasks (JavaScript):
 #### 1. Store the components of HTML in JavaScript variables
          a.
 Create a variable to store the <form> tag